manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 ## Building snippets via MySQL

-SphinxSE also includes a UDF function that lets you create snippets through MySQL.
-The functionality is similar to [HIGHLIGHT()](../../Searching/Highlighting.md#Highlighting), but accessible through MySQL+SphinxSE.
+SphinxSE also features a UDF function that allows you to create snippets using MySQL.
+This functionality is similar to [HIGHLIGHT()](../../Searching/Highlighting.md#Highlighting), but can be accessed through MySQL+SphinxSE.

-The binary that provides the UDF is named `sphinx.so` and should be automatically built and installed to proper location along with SphinxSE itself.
-If it does not get installed automatically for some reason, look for `sphinx.so` in the build directory and copy it to the plugins directory of your MySQL instance.
-After that, register the UDF using the following statement:
+The binary providing the UDF is called `sphinx.so` and should be automatically built and installed in the appropriate location along with SphinxSE.
+If it doesn't install automatically for some reason, locate `sphinx.so` in the build directory and copy it to your MySQL instance's plugins directory.
+Once done, register the UDF with the following statement:

 ```sql
 CREATE FUNCTION sphinx_snippets RETURNS STRING SONAME 'sphinx.so';
 ```

-Function name *must* be sphinx_snippets, you can not use an arbitrary name.
-Function arguments are as follows:
+The function name *must* be sphinx_snippets; you cannot use an arbitrary name.
+The function arguments are as follows:

 **Prototype:** function sphinx_snippets ( document, table, words [, options] );

-Document and words arguments can be either strings or table columns.
+The document and words arguments can be either strings or table columns.
 Options must be specified like this: `'value' AS option_name`.
-For a list of supported options, refer to [Highlighting section](../Searching/Highlighting.md).
-The only UDF-specific additional option is named `sphinx` and lets you specify searchd location (host and port).
+For a list of supported options, refer to the [Highlighting section](../Searching/Highlighting.md).
+The only UDF-specific additional option is called `sphinx` and allows you to specify the searchd location (host and port).

 Usage examples: